 How To Treat Burned Gums From Teeth Whitening?

-Learn about the effects of teeth whitening on gums.
+Consult about the effects of teeth whitening on gums with our experienced dental team.
 Find the key steps to alleviate pain, promote healing, and regain your radiant smile, all while ensuring a positive teeth whitening experience.

 Ways To Soothe Gums After Teeth Whitening?

-If you are experiencing this discomfort of burned gums after teeth whitening, here are some effective ways to treat and heal your gums –
+If you are experiencing this discomfort of burned gums after teeth whitening treatment, here are some effective ways to treat and heal your gums –

 • Rinse with saltwater